Skip to content

 February 1975 – 5 years old.
 Amy, Abigale, Sara, Gordon, and Todd.
 Source: Bernardsville News.

-“I remember skipping school (only time I did) to go to the ticker tape parade for the 1986 World Series Champion Mets and Sara and I think Abby came with us.
+“I remember skipping school (the only time I did) to go to the ticker tape parade for the 1986 World Series Champion Mets, and Sara, and I think Abby came with us.
 Good times,” according to Andrew Basset, a fellow schoolmate.

 “My mom was a nurse and a volunteer on the Liberty Corner First Aid Squad.
 I remember that she volunteered to help the family when the babies came home from the hospital.
 She went to the house and fed, diapered, and rocked them,” said Kathy Smith Gayda.